CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/extendedcrafting/compressioncrafting.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy IIngredient`.
 Sets the catalyst item for the recipe.
 Requires not null.
+(Default `IngredientHelper.toIIngredient(ItemSingularity.getCatalystStack())`).

         ```groovy
         catalyst(IIngredient)
         ```

     - `#!groovy int`.
 Sets the amount of RF required to complete the craft.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         powerCost(int)
         ```

     - `#!groovy int`.
 Sets the maximum amount of RF consumed per tick until the entire cost is paid.
 Requires greater than or equal to 0.
+(Default `ModConfig.confCompressorRFRate`).

         ```groovy
         powerRate(int)
         ```

     - `#!groovy int`.
 Sets the quantity of input items required.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         inputCount(int)
         ```

     - `#!groovy boolean`.
 Sets if the catalyst item is consumed when the recipe completes.
+(Default `false`).

         ```groovy
         consumeCatalyst(boolean)